Alina-Packed/CultURIze/README.md

 ![CulturizeLogo](https://github.com/PACKED-vzw/CultURIze/blob/master/static/assets/logo-culturize-klein.png)

 This is the GitHub repo for Culturize.
+The software is still work-in-progress.

 ## License
 Copyright (c) 2019 PACKED vzw.